 In addition many multinationals are continuing to use Dublin as a hub by which they can reach not only Europe, but also the Middle East, India and beyond.
 As far as any church planting strategy is concerned, Dublin represents a global centre from which the gospel might indeed reach the world.

 Although ICM is concerned for the whole of Ireland, under God, we aim to focus and indeed multiply our efforts in reaching the growing city of Dublin in the next 10 years.

 Why plant new churches in Ireland today?

 The bottom line is that many long established churches have given up preaching the gospel.
-This is the first a greatest reason to raise up a new generation of church planters.
+This is the first and greatest reason to raise up a new generation of church planters.
 However, also, for many modern Irish people the church’s message has been silenced largely by it’s own actions.
 Unsurprisingly, recent figures show that the fastest growing religion amongst the new generation is ‘no religion’ at all.